themetalfleece/nextjs-prisma-apollo-example/README.md

 ### 5. Edit template parts

 * Remove the `.github/workflows/upgrade-dependencies.yml files`, since it contains the workflow to upgrade all dependencies on a daily basis.
   * n case you would like to keep it, remove lines 7, 30, 32 from it.
+Also, change the git user name in line 28.
 * Edit the name & version in the `package.json` file.
 * Edit the code in `src`, apart from the `src/prisma` directory.